CannerCMS/docs.canner.io/docs/api-schema.md

 ### Common Properties

-Here are common properties which are available for every layout.
+Here are common properties which are available for every layouts.

 <table>
   <tr>